 **Without purge formamide concentration can range from 0.8 - 1.5% depending on run cycles

 Example: A HiSeq X v2 run delivers about 10.56 ml of formamide reagent to the waste container.
 The estimated volume of total waste is about 1.3 L. The percent of formamide in the final waste solution is approximately 0.8%.

-Safely dispose of formamide with appropriate Personal Protective Equipment.
+Safely dispose formamide with appropriate Personal Protective Equipment as usual.
 Regulations for the proper disposal of formamide and other hazardous components in the waste vary by region.
 Contact your Environmental Health and Safety (EH&S) office for the definition of hazardous materials and how to dispose of containers and unused contents in accordance with the governmental safety standards for your region.
 See the Safety Data Sheets (SDS) on the Illumina support page for more information about chemicals found in Illumina reagents.